JOSHUAJEBARAJ/frida-android/slides/slides.md

 ---
 ## Common Challenges While pentsting android apps
-- Root Bypassing
+1. Root Bypassing
-- Anti Debugging
+2. Anti Debugging
-- Anti Emulation
+3. Anti Emulation
-- change Logic
+4. Bypassing App Logic
 ---
 # Modes of operation

 ## Injected
-- spawn an existing process
+1. spawn an existing process
-- hook to the running program
+2. hook to the running program
-- Requires the root access
+3. Requires the root access

 ---

 ## Embeded

-- Frida-gadget  a shared library
+1. Frida-gadget  a shared library

 ## Preloaded
-- Using a dynamic linker feature like LD_PRELOAD or DYLD_INSERT_LIBRARIES
+1. Using a dynamic linker feature like LD_PRELOAD or DYLD_INSERT_LIBRARIES
-- Not used in android
+2. Not used in android
 ---

 ## Frida Installation